nathanl/authority/README.md

 ## TODO

-- Add a module, to be included in whatever user class an app has, which defines all the `can_(verb)` methods.
 - Determine exact syntax for checking rules during a controller action.
 - Add customizable logger for authorization violations
 - Add generators or hook into existing rails generators